tv

 In March 2022, news broke that show writer Elisabeth Finch had been suspended and was being investigated, following allegations she'd lied about living with cancer.

-Finch, 44, made her supposed experience with cancer central to her job.
-She wrote it into the series through the Dr Avery storyline and took the lead on other Grey's Anatomy cancer plotlines.
-She even wrote about her experiences as a patient and everything that came with that - including dismissive doctors, terminating a pregnancy during treatment and workplace abuse - for major publications, including The Hollywood Reporter and Elle.
+She even wrote about her experiences as a patient and everything that came with that — including dismissive doctors, terminating a pregnancy during treatment and workplace abuse — for major publications, including The Hollywood Reporter and Elle.
 Her Elle columns have recently been removed from the publication's website.

 ADVERTISEMENT

-In an engrossing, unbelievable two-part investigation, Vanity Fair unravelled the tall tales of Finch, which involve plenty of previously unreported details.
+In an engrossing, unbelievable two-part investigation, Vanity Fair unraveled the tall tales of Finch, which involve plenty of previously unreported details.
 The story includes alleged trauma theft, faked illness and a strange suggestion that Anna Paquin, who she worked with on True Blood, "was to thank" for Finch's claimed kidney transplant (a source said the actor had nothing to do with "Finch's kidneys").

 Finch began her career as a junior TV writer on True Blood, and moved onto The Vampire Diaries in 2012.